 Everyone, regardless of physical activity, should be drinking at least 30-50 ounces of water per day.
 Some studies suggest you should be drinking a number of ounces equal to half your weight each day.
 Whatever you drink, just know that hydration is important.
 Dehydration can cause a host of problems including headaches, fatigue, anxiety, and difficulty concentrating.

-Even mild dehydration — defined as a 1.5% loss in normal water volume in the body — can negatively impact a person’s mood and cognitive function.
+— defined as a 1.5% loss in normal water volume in the body — can negatively impact a person’s mood and cognitive function.
 Anyone can fall victim to mild dehydration, even someone who spends most of their time in an air-conditioned building.